pykong/YubiGuard/README.md

 - pick the numerical key codes that correspond to the key combination you desire
 - one or more keys can be selected
 - not all keycodes work or are recommended, e.g. "super + y" will print out an additional "y"
-- note that system key bindings will not be overridden, so be careful not to choose a already used key combination
+- note that system key bindings will not be overridden, so be careful not to choose one already in use
 - edit KEY_CODE option regardingly, with the keycodes separated by comma

 ### Finally: